Skip to Main Content

 Search for Patents

 When someone develops a new product, process, or machine, they will often patent it to make sure no one else develops the same thing and takes credit for it.
 Are you wondering whether someone has made a device similar to the one you want to make?
-You can see if the product has been patented by searching in InnovationQ Plus, Derwent, or the US patent database.
+You can see if the product has been patented by the following database:

-Derwent Innovations Index - Provides access to more than 14,800,000 patents with links to cited and citing patents, cited articles, and full-text patent data sources.
+• Derwent Innovations Index by Clarivate - Provides access to more than 14,800,00 patents with links to cited and citing patents, cited articles, and full-text patent data sources.
 Contains patent citation information.

-SciFinder - A powerful database to identify chemistry and chemical related patents.
+• SciFinder by ACS - A powerful database to identify chemistry and chemical related patents.
 It also includes citations to journal articles, patents, conference proceedings, dissertations, books, reviews, and technical reports.
 SciFinder: first time users registration.

 Your Librarian